How Depression Symptoms In Women Are Different From Those In Men

 Feelings of sadness, especially during hard times in life, are normal.
 Those living with depression face more than just sadness, though.
 Depression refers to a diagnosable and treatable mental health condition when persistent negative feelings are severe and prolonged.
 Further, there are many symptoms that can be associated with depression.

-Symptoms of depression in women are largely similar to the symptoms that are present in men.
+Symptoms of depression in women are largely like the symptoms that are present in men.
 However, these symptoms may become increasingly important in specific contexts that apply exclusively to women.

 Loss of interest and low energy

-Perhaps the most recognizable symptom of depression is a loss of interest.
+Perhaps the most recognizable symptom of depression in women and men alike is a loss of interest.
 This is when an individual experiences disinterest in or even aversion to activities that they once enjoyed or that were otherwise important to them.
 Some people, regardless of what they want to do, may feel a lack of physical, emotional, or mental energy that prevents them from engaging in various activities.

 As a symptom of depression, this condition is typically persistent and long-term.
 There are times when you may prefer a quiet movie to hanging out with your friends.
 You may also have moments of wanting to sleep rather than going to work.
 These feelings are normal.
 But a symptom of depression may include feeling unable to work for a long time due to a lack of energy or motivation, or closing off your social networks if you feel like you’re unable to maintain them adequately.
 It can be important to differentiate normal feelings from potential symptoms of depression.